Vermont registered agent for $49 a year

 Answers to your question about registered agents in Vermont.

-What happens if I don’t have a registered agent in Vermont?
+What happens if I don't file in Vermont?

 The Vermont registered agent you can rely on